The Secret Weapon of Branding: Everyday Delight

 A Subconscious Quality Signal

-By surfacing my own photos—sometimes ones I’d forgotten about—with beautiful composition and thoughtful presentation, the phone is sending a subtle message: premium, thoughtful, high-quality.
+By surfacing my own photos—sometimes ones I’d forgotten about—with beautiful composition and thoughtful presentation, the phone sends a subtle message: premium, thoughtful, high-quality.
 My photos look better, and by extension the device feels more refined.
 The experience elevates my own content, which in turn reinforces the perception of the product.

 Emotional Anchoring